 Japanese Style Tattoos

-If you want a detailed, symbolic piece of work to add to your current collection of tattoos, Japanese tattoos are the perfect choice.
+If you want a detailed, symbolic piece of work to add to your current collection of tattoos, Japanese tattoos are a perfect choice.

 The Japanese have been tattooing for more than 5,000 years.